 - HRST 373.
 Human Rights through Performance: The Incarcerated

-- General Electives (2 credits)—A list of approved electives is available from the Human Rights Program office (70 Vernon Street) or the HRST website.
+- General Electives (2 credits)—A list of approved electives is available from the Human Rights Major Requirements page.

 - Integrating academic internship (1 credit)—The integrating exercise consists of a human rights internship, including an academic component.
-For detailed instructions, please contact the Human Rights Program director.
+For detailed instructions, please contact the Human Rights Director, Benjamin Carbonetti.